 McCay graduated from North Carolina in December 2006 with a degree in exercise and sport science after a six-year career in professional baseball.

 McCay played the 2000-03 seasons with the Chillicothe (Ohio) Paints of the Frontier League.
 He was a three-time all-star selection, earned a spot on the organization's all-time team and was named the team's MVP in 2003.
 He ranks as the Paints' record holder in both career and single-season hits (2002).
 Before returning to Chapel Hill to finish his degree, McCay played the 2004 and 2005 seasons with the Northern League's Joliet (Illinois) Jackhammers.

 McCay played for Mike Fox for two seasons at North Carolina Wesleyan (1997-98) before transferring and joining Coach Fox in Chapel Hill for the 1999 and 2000 campaigns.
 While at Wesleyan, he was a second-team NCAA Division III All-America selection and also earned all-region and all-conference honors in 1998 when he hit .441 with 10 homers and 60 RBI.
 McCay also led the team in hitting as a freshman with a .391 average.

-Under McCay, the Brevard College baseball team has worked closely with Vs. Cancer to raise thousands of dollars to support children fighting cancer in Mission Hospital in Asheville.
+Under McCay, the Brevard College baseball team has worked closely with Vs. Cancer to raise over $35,000 over the last six years to support children fighting cancer in Mission Hospital in Asheville.